Promoting your release – give your release the best chances!

 5. Share your music everywhere

 Make sure to share the song on all your platforms when it’s released.
-Write to family and friends and ask if they want to listen to your song.
-You can also mention that they are more than welcome to share the song if they like it.
+Contact family and friends and ask if they want to listen to your song.
+Moreover, you can also mention that they are more than welcome to share the song if they like it.

 6. Share the song as a Story via Spotify